emranxec/MyLearning/README.md

 #### detached
 - Once we close the Hibernate Session, the persistent instance will become a detached instance.
 ----
-##  Why concurrent HashMap used?
+## Q. Why concurrent HashMap used?
 [concurrenthashmap-in-java](https://www.geeksforgeeks.org/concurrenthashmap-in-java/?ref=lbp)
 ----
-##  can two threads update in concurrent HashMap?
+## Q. can two threads update in concurrent HashMap?
 >	Yes, Thread safety is ensured by having separate locks for separate buckets,
 > resulting in better performance.
 Performance is further improved by providing
 > read access concurrently without any blocking.
 ----
-##  how you validate the request param and path param Done in spring?
+## Q. how you validate the request param and path param Done in spring?
 ```xml
 <dependency>
     <groupId>org.hibernate.validator</groupId>